algovista-collab/QWorld_QEC_QKD_QML/Stabilizer_Codes.md

 > Given $P \in \mathcal{P}_n$, a state $|\psi\rangle$ such that $P|\psi\rangle = |\psi\rangle$, is called a **stabilizer state** of $P$.

-Let's look at some examples for $n > 1$.

 **Example:** Consider the Pauli operator $X \otimes Z$.
 From the equations above, it is quite easy to see that

 $$(X \otimes Z) |+\rangle \otimes |0\rangle = |+\rangle \otimes |0\rangle. \qquad (1)$$

 The tensor product of the $+1$ eigenvectors of the individual operators gives a $+1$ eigenvector of the tensor-product operator.
-But, wait, there is more.

 $$(X \otimes Z) |-\rangle \otimes |1\rangle = (-1)^2 |-\rangle \otimes |1\rangle = |-\rangle \otimes |1\rangle. \qquad (2)$$